Fraser Island is not only famous for its beautiful coastal views and diverse marine wildlife.

 You will need to bring your own water supplies.
 Nice spot to catch some fish for dinner.

-This campsite is located just slightly west of the most southern part of the island, near the Hook Point barge landing area.
+This campsite is located just slightly west of the southern part of the island, near the Hook Point barge landing area.

 A handy spot if you arrive late on the barge at high tide and can’t travel the beach a bit like a rest stop.